nek023/MilkCocoa/README.md

 ## What's this?
 There are many API changes in recent OS X SDK.

-For example, `beginSheet:modalForWindow:modalDelegate:didEndSelector:contextInfo:` of `NSApplication` is deprecated in OS X 10.10, and `beginSheet:completionHandler:` is available in OS X 10.9 to do the same thing.
+For example, `beginSheet:modalForWindow:modalDelegate:didEndSelector:contextInfo:` of `NSApplication` is deprecated in OS X 10.10, and `beginSheet:completionHandler:` of `NSWindow` is available in OS X 10.9 to do the same thing.

 If you want to create an app that works on OS X 10.8 through 10.10, you can write: